Members of the Science Council

 Professor Jonathan Wastling

-Professor Wastling is Pro Vice-Chancellor and Executive Dean of Natural Sciences at Keele University.
+Professor Wastling is Deputy Vice-Chancellor at Brunel University, London.
 He is a Professor of Infection Biology specialising in human and animal infectious diseases with a long-standing interest in food security

 Professor Peter Gregory